 Philadelphia has more people commuting by bicycle, per capita, than any of the other ten biggest cities in the United States.
-In 2012, the U.S. Census estimated Philadelphia’s bicycle commuting rate at 2.3%, higher than Chicago (1.6%) or New York (1.0%).
+In 2020, the U.S. Census’ American Community Survey estimated Philadelphia’s bicycle commuting rate at 2.1%, higher than Chicago (1.6%) or New York (1.0%).

-Every month, more people in our region discover the ease and fun of bicycling to work.
+Every day, more people in our region discover the ease and fun of bicycling to get around.

 Taking your bicycle on public transit is a great way to extend your trip.
 Many people bike to a subway or train station as the beginning mile of their commute.
 But if you can lock your bike at the station or take it with you on the train or bus depends on the transit system and time of day.
 Here’s what you need to know about multi-modal transportation in Greater Philadelphia.

-- Bus: All buses have bike racks.
+- Buses & Trackless Trolleys – All buses and trackless trolleys have bike racks.
 Full size bicycles are not allowed inside buses.
-Here’s how you use those front-mounted bus racks.
+Here’s how you use those front-mounted racks.

 Note: folding bikes are permitted on all vehicles, but crowding may restrict their acceptance.

-- Rail : 2 bikes per car.
+- Rail – 2 bikes per car.
 Bikes are allowed at all times on the Atlantic City Line and the River LINE.
 There are time and holiday restrictions on the Northeast Corridor Line (see here for full list).
 Folding bikes allowed at all times.
-Segways are allowed under the same rules but E-Bikes and E-Scooters are not permitted on any NJ TRANSIT vehicle.

 Hold bikes in doorways on the non-platform side of the train.
 Folding bikes allowed at all times.

-- Amtrak has a program that allows unboxed bicycles on select Amtrak Trains for a fee.
-We expect that additional trains will allow bikes in the future, as new Amtrak equipment is designed and purchased.
+- Amtrak allows unboxed bicycles on most Amtrak Trains for a fee of $20.
+E-bikes are permitted if the bike weighs less than 50 lbs and the tire width is no greater than 2″.
 Here is a map of AMTRAK lines and stations that accept bicycles.

 - Folding bikes are allowed in lieu of one piece of luggage.